frederic-hallein/physics-engine/README.md

 - **Physics Simulation**:
   - Gravity applied to non-static objects
-  - Implementation of length constraints using XPBD (unoptimized)
+  - Implementation of length constraints using XPBD

 ## Getting Started